scitran/client/Scitran-class.md

 ## Methods

-Suppose
+To create a scitran instance, we use

     st = scitran('vistalab');

-Suppose file is a struct, say as returned by a search.
+where 'vistalab' is a Flywheel site.
+Below, we assume that file is a struct, as returned by a search.

 ```
+(IN PROGRESS BUT STILL INCOMPLETE)

 st.search(objType,...)  -  Search for projects, sessions, acquisitions, collections, files, subjects constrained by many possible limits (file type, label, date...).
 st.downloadFile(file,...) -
 st.read(file,...)  - Certain file types can be downloaded and read into a Matlab variable